redhat-beyond/documents/tutorial/part-1.md

 ```
 (Please fill-in you actual name and email address)

-{% alert %}we add quotes to ensure special characters included in the name
+{% rhalert %}we add quotes to ensure special characters included in the name
 and email address such as space and the "@" sign do not influence the
 execution of the command.
 They are not included in the final details
-seen by Git.{% endalert %}
+seen by Git.{% endrhalert %}

 ## Task 6: Clone your Remote Repository